pearu/f2py/doc/developers_guide.rst

-As the above method is a simple choice between different classes, the appropriate static match method is already implemented in one of the base classes (`Base`) and therefore is not required.
+As the above method is a simple choice between different classes, the appropriate static match method is already implemented in one of the base classes (`Base`) and therefore does not need to be written.
 Therefore to implement the above rule the following needs to be specified
 ::

    class Program_Unit(Base):  # R202